facebookTlv/centos_deploy/README.md

 ## Facebook Hackaton Tel-Aviv
-## Simple Project for deploying LAMP to prod Centos \ Ubuntu systems
+Simple example of deploy script that will help you to install LAMP on Centos Machine

 ## LAMP Deploy Script for CentOS 6.5/6.6 systems
-Very first and 'raw' version of LAMP Deploy Script.
+Very 'raw' version of LAMP Deploy Script.
 LAMP Deploy Script - written with Python 2.7 and should run "out of the box" on CentOS 6.5/6.6 systems.
 Script was written to help web developers and any new user in Linux to deploy his own, ready to use web server.
 In one click user can install Apache, MySQL and PHP.

 ## What script should do?
 - Add EPEL & IUS repository to the system